 What’s about ammonia in poultry?

-High concentrations of aerial ammonia do not only affect respiratory tracts of swine –the incidence of respiratory diseases also increases in poultry.
-Additionally, chickens exposed to elevated levels of ammonia and wet litter can develop footpad lesions reducing their welfare and performance.
+High concentrations of aerial ammonia do not only affect resilience of swine – but also the performance, feed intake and and well-being of poultry: Chickens exposed to elevated levels of ammonia and wet litter can develop footpad lesions, reducing their welfare and, feed intake and consequently performance.
 In several countries, footpad lesions are monitored as a welfare indicator.
 Moreover, chicken feet are exported to Asia for human consumption.
-Thus, a high occurrence of footpad lesions comes along with profit losses.
+Thus, a high occurrence of footpad lesions may come along with profit losses.
 But how do these lesions arise?
 Although the full etiology is not clear, it is well accepted that when the foot pad softens due to prolonged exposition to moist litter, fine cracks in the epithelia arise, into which bacteria like Staphylococcus aureus may invade.

 In addition, ammonia irritates the upper layers of the skin and facilitates the occurrence of these necrotic lesions.
-In prolonged states bacteria cause inflammation, deep ulcers, and swelling of the foot pad.
-As one consequence, the animal changes its behavior and through the reduction of mobility, feed intake decreases.
-Slow healing of the inflammation leads to continuous contamination of the litter with bacteria and infections of other animals – a vicious cycle that needs to be breached.
+As one consequence, the animal may change its behavior and through the reduction of mobility, feed intake can decrease – a vicious cycle that needs to be breached.

 Did you know?

 In ruminants, the formation of methane (CH4) during fermentation in the digestive tract means a loss of 2-12% of the gross energy intake and thus lowers feed efficiency.
 Methane emissions from dairy cows are very low compared to CO2, but their effect on global warming is twenty times greater than that of CO2, which means that CH4 contributes 20% to the greenhouse effect.
-Reducing these methane emissions therefore makes a valuable contribution to reducing the impact on the environment and increasing feed efficiency.
+Reducing these greenhouse gas emissions in livestock therefore can make a valuable contribution to reducing the impact on the environment and increasing feed efficiency.

 In dairy cows…